isabella232/katacoda-1/kubernetes-101/namespaces/finish.md

-Congratulations on completing your first scenario!!!
+Congratulations on completing the namespace scenario!!!

-Click **Next Scenario** to complete the Kubernetes 101 training
+Click **Next Scenario** to continue the Kubernetes 101 training